daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-- Which proposal would win if they voted on:
+- Which proposal would win if they voted on:^[We will 'try this' in lecture.
+Those who have read ahead please don't give it away.]
     - a Green park versus Public housing?
     - a Green Park versus Private housing?
     - Private housing versus Public housing?